adamdsmith/MABM/README.md

 Installing MABM
 ---------------

-The MABM package requires you to have [R](https://www.r-project.org/) (\>= 3.2.1) installed on your computer as well as [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
+The MABM package requires you to have [R](https://www.r-project.org/) (&gt;= 3.2.1) installed on your computer as well as [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 Both will require administrative priveleges but the installation of packages after this initial install will not.

 With R and Rtools installed, it's simple to install and load the MABM package to access its functionality.

 **NOTE: It is currently necessary to use version 0.1.1 of the `readr` package: The current version of `readr` has introduced a bug into one of its functions used by `MABM`.
 Thus, we need to make sure that an older version of `readr` is installed until this is fixed.
 Copying and pasting the following code into a *new* R session should do the trick.**

     # If devtools package is not installed
-    install.packages("devtools")
+    install.packages("devtools", dependencies = TRUE)

     # Once devtools package is installed
     devtools::install_github("adamdsmith/MABM") # Only the first time